ckeditor/ckeditor5/packages/ckeditor5-source-editing/docs/features/source-editing.md

 ## Related features

-There is other source-related CKEditor 5 feature you may want to check:
+There are other source-related CKEditor 5 features you may want to check:

 * {@link features/general-html-support General HTML support} &ndash; Allows enabling a generic support for additional HTML features.
 * {@link features/html-embed HTML embed} &ndash; Allows embedding an arbitrary HTML snippet in the editor.